vskarleas/PeiP-S3-INF301/APP2/README.md

 ## 20/10/2022

-* On a continué sur l'acte iV
+* On a continué sur l'acte IV
 * On a commencé l'acte V